Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 You should now see the astounding number of nodes that will contribute a portion of their flow to the Godavari river mouth given full implementation of the NRLP.
 These nodes represent points along rivers, (all from new watersheds), from which at least some quantum of water could be expected to travel to the Godavari river mouth if all link canals are constructed.

-#Advanced usage: changing model simulation parameters
+#6.
+Advanced usage: changing model simulation parameters

 In this section, you will learn to:
 (a)	Build a user-defined subset of link canals,